 Safety performance indicators (SPIs) at airlines and airports are the same as KPIs.
 Professional risk managers in other disciplines prefer the term KPIs.
 How you choose

 KPIs for your airline or airport is dependent on several variables, including:

 - Seasonal effects;

 Here are some examples of how many aviation safety professionals choose to manage KPIs.
 Below are free download resources that may help your SMS:

 - Aviation Key Performance Indicators

 - Customizing Classification Parameters for Aviation Risk Management

-Selecting Effective KPIs at Your Airline or Airport:
+Selecting Effective KPIs for Your Aviation SMS